 The Temple rail yard performs rail car switching, locomotive fueling and is a strategic point for crew changes.
 Currently, there is a short-line railroad operation that is providing switching services to specific industries.
 There are approximately 10 miles of specific industry rail service in the Temple Central Pointe business park.

-The U.S. Army maintains its own railhead where both vehicles, equipment and containers can be loaded and unloaded to support military missions worldwide as well as sustain ongoing operations at Fort Hood.
+The U.S. Army maintains its own railhead where vehicles, equipment and containers can be loaded and unloaded to support military missions worldwide as well as sustain ongoing operations at Fort Cavazos.